RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-by-Step-Creating-a-JSON-REST-Service/Step-by-Step-Creating-a-JSON-REST-Service.md

-﻿A common scenario for modern Web applications is to build REST API services that act as data services for front end applications.
+A common scenario for modern Web applications is to build REST API services that act as data services for front end applications.
 This maybe a Web based application running entirely on the front end using a client side framework like AngularJs, Aurelia, Ember or other framework.
 It might also be a device based application running on a mobile device in iOS, Android or Windows, or even a desktop application that simply loads its data over the Web.

 Most REST services these days use **JSON (JavaScript Object Notation)** to communicate and the Web Connection [wwRestProcess class](VFPS://Topic/_3I012WDDT) lets you easily build REST services by simply implementing a class and adding methods that receive parameters and return result values, that are marshalled from and to and JSON.
 Unlike the 'standard' Web Connection HTTP handler implementation, a wwRESTProcess service has additional logic associated with it that knows how to de-serialize JSON data into a parameter, and serialize a result value into JSON.